Vaslav Nijinsky: Legacy

-In 1995, the first unexpurgated edition of The Diary of Vaslav Nijinsky was published, edited by New Yorker dance critic Joan Acocella and translated by Kyril FitzLyon.
+In 1995, the first unexpurgated edition of The Diary of Vaslav Nijinsky was published, edited by The New Yorker dance critic Joan Acocella and translated by Kyril FitzLyon.
 Acocella notes that the diary displays three elements common to schizophrenia: "delusions, disorganized language, and disorganized behavior."
 It also demonstrates that Nijinsky's thought was showing a "breakdown in selective attention;" his associations would connect in ever-widening circles.
 A New York Times review said, "How ironic that in erasing the real ugliness of his insanity, the old version silenced not only Nijinsky's true voice but the magnificently gifted body from which it came.
 And how fortunate we are to have them both restored."

+Jill Rivers, The Australian Ballet's media director from 1988 to 1998, stayed with Nijinsky's daughter Tamara and her daughter Kinga Nijinsky Gaspers in Phoenix, Arizona, in the early 2000s to research a biography on Nijinsky.
+She also interviewed Vaslav Markevitch, Nijinsky's grandson, in Tuscany.
+Twenty years later, after Tamara and Markevitch had died, and spurred by The Australian Ballet's revival of John Neumeier ballet Vaslav in 2025, Rivers published The Genius of Nijinsky.

 Nijinsky is immortalized in numerous still photographs, many of them by E. O. Hoppé, who photographed the Ballets Russes seasons in London extensively between 1909 and 1921.
 No film exists of Nijinsky dancing; Diaghilev never allowed the Ballets Russes to be filmed because he felt that the quality of film at the time could never capture the artistry of his dancers.
 He believed that the reputation of the company would suffer if people saw their performance only in the short, jerky films of the period.